hermonochy/QuizMaster/README.md

 - more methods of answering questions
 - adding pictures to questions
-- more user friendly method of starting
+- more user friendly method of installing the game
 - multiplayer options
 - different game modes